Pachypodium lamerei 'Cristatum'

-Pachypodium lamerei f. cristata is a semi-deciduous, succulent-stemmed tree, up to 6 feet (1.8 m) tall, with a thick, crested trunk.
-The silver-gray trunk is covered with sharp and up to 2.4 inches (6 cm) long spines.
-The leaves are green and arranged mostly just at the top of the plant.
+Pachypodium lamerei 'Cristatum' is a semi-deciduous succulent-stemmed tree with a thick, silver-gray crested trunk covered with sharp, up to 2.4 inches (6 cm) long spines.
+Leaves are green and mainly arranged just at the top of the plant.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).